gshohat/tirino/readme.md

 Love & Dating should be free - well at least it's api.

-Deno dating api based on the ELO rating system that showcase tinder & bumble algorithms.
+Deno dating api based on the ELO rating system that showcases tinder & bumble algorithms.

 ## contact